 Ducati Motor Holding S.p.A.:

 Bentley is headquartered in Crewe, England, and has been part of the Volkswagen Group since 1998.
-Volkswagen invested a total of US$ 2 Billion in Bentley to keep the luxury brand relevant and top-of-mind with wealthy patrons.
+They invested a total of US$ 2 Billion in Bentley to keep the luxury brand relevant and top-of-mind with wealthy patrons.

 Volkswagen Commercial Vehicles

-Volkswagen Commercial Vehicles (VWCV) has delivered 215,000 vehicles of the Caddy, Transporter, Amarok, and Crafter series to customers all over the world till May 2019
+Volkswagen Commercial Vehicles (VWCV) has delivered 215,000 vehicles of the Caddy, Transporter, Amarok, and Crafter series to customers all over the world till May 2019.

 SEAT is a 60-year-old Spanish automaker acquired by Volkswagen in 1986.
-The company develops its own cars in-house, and has been producing over 500,000 units a year, and sold around 20 Million cars to date.
+The company develops its own cars in-house, has been producing over 500,000 units a year, and sold around 20 Million cars to date.

 Skoda Auto A.S.